frisostolk/joystick-sounds/README.md

 # Raspberry Pi Joystick Sound Player

-A Python project that reads input from an XY joystick controller connected to a Raspberry Pi and plays different animal sounds based on the joystick direction.
+A Python project that reads input from a Grove Base Hat Dual-Axis Joystick connected to a Raspberry Pi and plays different animal sounds based on the joystick direction.

 ## Hardware Requirements

-- Raspberry Pi (any model with GPIO)
+- Raspberry Pi (any model)
+- Grove Base Hat
-- XY Joystick module (analog output)
+- Grove Dual-Axis Joystick module
-- MCP3008 ADC converter (for reading analog joystick values)
 - Speaker or audio output

 ## Wiring

-Connect the joystick and MCP3008 to the Raspberry Pi:
+Connect the Grove Dual-Axis Joystick to the Grove Base Hat:

-### MCP3008 to Raspberry Pi:
-- MCP3008 VDD -> Raspberry Pi 3.3V
-- MCP3008 VREF -> Raspberry Pi 3.3V
-- MCP3008 AGND -> Raspberry Pi GND
-- MCP3008 DGND -> Raspberry Pi GND
-- MCP3008 CLK -> Raspberry Pi SCLK (GPIO 11)
-- MCP3008 DOUT -> Raspberry Pi MISO (GPIO 9)
-- MCP3008 DIN -> Raspberry Pi MOSI (GPIO 10)
-- MCP3008 CS -> Raspberry Pi CE0 (GPIO 8)

-### Joystick to MCP3008:
-- Joystick X axis -> MCP3008 CH0
+- Joystick X axis -> A0 port on Grove Base Hat
-- Joystick Y axis -> MCP3008 CH1
+- Joystick Y axis -> A1 port on Grove Base Hat
-- Joystick GND -> MCP3008 AGND
-- Joystick VCC -> MCP3008 VDD
+- Ensure Grove Base Hat is properly seated on Raspberry Pi GPIO pins

 ## Software Setup